This post is sponsored by Red Baron but the content and opinions expressed here are my own.

+Start assembling plates.
+(We paired our with french fries).
 Once you’ve got your chicken mix onto your buns, add the cheese.

 I love October.
 It’s officially Fall, Halloween is right around the corner, it’s pumpkin carving time, the world is changing colors around us.
 I mean, I think if I had to pick a favorite month, it’d be October.Halloween wins hands down.
 We’re a bit Halloween obsessed in this house.
 We just love it.
 It’s so fun, spooky, creative, tasty, colorful… I mean so many adjectives describe Halloween and October.
 Anyway, I’ve gotten side tracked with my October/Halloween love.
 We went pumpkin picking this past weekend (say that 3x fast).
 We just grabbed some from Walmart because as a family of 5 pumpkin patches just seem a bit pricier than going to Walmart.
 Plus, I needed to grab a few food items and other things while there.
 Win, win, right?!

 While there, we made sure to grab up a few things to help us get through the rest of this month: quick fixing foods because phew.
 Next week is Parent Teacher conferences meaning we won’t even get home until like 7pm.
 As the nights get busy, the food gets quicker and I’m SO thankful for convenient foods easily found at Walmart.
 We grabbed up some Ballpark Hotdogs (100% beef), some Tyson Any’Tizers,Tyson Crispy Strips (100% white meat, no antibiotics) and some State Fair Corndogs (no by products, great source of protein).